If you want to become a better communicator and learn how to communicate effectively, you must use the FACT elements.

 The last element that dictates what is happening in a conversation is time.
 The time spent on a conversation matters, the time it takes to respond to a text or call does matter.
 If you are a busy person, it will be hard to get back to anyone as soon as they might want.
 Sometimes, you may not want to be bothered, and you do not wish to give a person any time.

 On the receiving end, this may not feel good because all people want attention (in some way).
 If a person is interested in communicating with you, they would want to know if you could spare some of your time.
 The book “Digital Communications Etiquette” (Check out my review here) outlines four priority levels that show people’s importance based on the time it takes to respond to their messages.

 Of course, the most important people are at the top priority level; as the levels work their way down, we get to those people who do not matter at all to you.
-Time is included as a part of the FACT Elements because it dictates how much time spent, how long you take to respond, and how long you are willing to wait on someone if you are engaging in digital communication.
+Time is included as a part of the FACT Elements because it dictates how much time is spent, how long you take to respond, and how long you are willing to wait on someone if you are engaging in digital communication.

 Effective communication takes time, effort, and practice to achieve.
 It is not something that happens overnight because we do not have the same communication styles or understanding.
 Effective communication allows all parties to speak, be heard, and to listen to others.

 The FACT elements outline the four most essential factors in digital communication.
 These four elements (feelings, attention, consideration, and time) were the most chosen elements from a survey about digital communication.